Skip to main content

 10. Intuition

-A culture of customer focus and reflective listening is key.
-Agents must be able to rapidly pull relevant reference resources from a knowledge base while speaking to customers.
+Intuition is one of many essential customer service representative skills required to better understand and help customers.
+Agents must be able to anticipate needs and pull relevant reference resources from a knowledge base while speaking to customers.

 11. Tech proficiency